Figure 1: Ball valve sectional view

 A ball valve is a shut off valve that controls the flow of a liquid or gas by means of a rotary ball having a bore.
 By rotating the ball a quarter turn (90 degrees) around its axis, the medium can flow through or is blocked.
 They are characterized by a long service life and provide a reliable sealing over the life span, even when the valve is not in use for a long time.
 As a result, they are more popular as a shut off valve then for example the gate valve.
 For a complete comparison, read our gate valve vs ball valve article.
 Moreover, they are more resistant against contaminated media than most other types of valves.
 In special versions, ball valves are also used as a control valve.
 This application is less common due to the relatively limited accuracy of controlling the flow rate in comparison with other types of control valves.
-However, the ball valve also offers some advantages here.
-For example, the valve still ensures a reliable sealing, even in the case of dirty media.
+However, the valve also offers some advantages here.
+For example, it still ensures a reliable sealing, even in the case of dirty media.
 Figure 1 shows a sectional view of a ball valve.